Backtesting Trading Strategies for Optimal Performance

 The vectorization method is a rough method for quickly testing strategies.
 Establish a quantitative backtesting framework based on research, without considering the commission and transaction behavior of transactions, which is significantly different from the actual market situation.

 Compared with vectorization methods, event driven systems have many advantages.
-Firstly, event driven backtesting can be used for historical backtesting and real-time trading, while vectorized backtesting must obtain all data at once for statistical analysis; Secondly, using event driven backtesting will not result in forward-looking bias, as market data reception is treated as an "event" and can be used to replicate the behavior of order management and investment portfolio systems through "drip irrigation" of market data; Thirdly, event driven backtesting allows customization of how orders are executed and transaction costs are incurred.
-Due to the ability to build custom transaction handlers, it is easy to process basic market and limit orders.
+Firstly, event driven backtesting can be used for historical backtesting and real-time trading, while vectorized backtesting must obtain all data at once for statistical analysis; Secondly, using event driven backtesting will not result in forward-looking bias, as market data reception is treated as an "event" and can be used to replicate the behavior of order management and investment portfolio systems through "drip irrigation" of market data; Thirdly, event driven backtesting allows customization of how orders are executed and trading costs are incurred.
+Due to the ability to build custom trade handlers, it is easy to process basic market and limit orders.

 Although event driven backtesting systems have many advantages, compared to simple vectorization systems, two major drawbacks are also prominent: firstly, implementation and testing are much more complex, with more "activity components" (modules), resulting in a greater chance of introducing errors; The second reason is that the execution speed is slow, making it difficult to utilize the optimal vectorization operation when performing mathematical calculations.